FAQs

 Some signs that a cattery is a scam are the following:

-You are not able to Facetime your breeder.
-Minimally, you need to speak to someone over the phone; however, it is better to Facetime the breeder.
+2. You are not able to Facetime your breeder.
+Minimally, you should be able to Facetime the breeder.
 With regards to visits, some catteries are closed and won’t schedule visits for the safety of their kittens, but there is no reason why a breeder can’t Facetime or schedule a video chat with you.
-While all breeders should be registered with the appropriate registering organizations, unfortunately paperwork can be forged, so publicizing their TICA and WCF registration is a plus, but no guarantee.
+While all breeders should be registered with the appropriate registering organizations, unfortunately paperwork can be forged, so publicizing their registration is a plus, but no guarantee.